acl2017/acl2017.github.io/_pages/participants.md

 adhered to.
 Papers are spaced apart with a 1 minute interval to provide some time for transitioning between presenters.

+Please test your presentations in the break before your session by connecting with the chair for your session.
+The conference rooms will include 2 screens, projects, an audio system and lighting, There will be no shared computer available to use for presentations so please bring your own laptops.
+Most screens will have a display ratio of either 16:9 (for most presentations) or 13:7 (for smaller tutorials and workshops).
+Please bring any VGA dongles you might need to connect your laptops to the screens and any audio connectors if you have a non-standard audio-out port.

 ### Posters

 We are using the same provider as in previous years (e.g., at NAACL 2016).